 Be it historic data or real-time, big data can indeed help us tackle the problem by enabling us to take proactive measures.
+Organizations across the world are keen to monitor the upcoming big data trends as they can help enhance real-time decision making.
 For example, by predicting an approaching natural disaster, pointing out disaster prone areas or locating places with harmful emissions etc. This digital transformation leading to the enhancement of the capabilities of data is indeed ground breaking.
 Countries are actively participating in building satellites that are loaded with state-of-the-art super computers – capable of collecting, analyzing and formulating insights.
 Detecting the “point-source” of the climate pollutants, monitoring other harmful leaks, combining the satellite image data to monitor the land usage and much more can be easily handled by the AI systems being powered by data science.
 This path-breaking technology can contribute towards discovering answers to questions like – why we are losing forests, what needs to be done to reduce the carbon dioxide emissions, how can we improve land management etc.

 An Energy efficient future – Led by Data Science